Types of Tea

 As partially fermented teas, oolongs can be thought as teas sitting halfway between black and green tea.

-- Withering - After plucking usually three to four leaves and a bud, oolongs like black teas undergo withering, but for a shorter period of time.
+- Withering - After plucking usually three to four leaves and a bud, oolongs undergo the withering process, but for a shorter period of time compared to black tea.

 - Oxidation - Upon wilting, workers shake the leaves in bamboo baskets resulting in slight bruising and tearing of the leaf.
 As the leaf is exposed to air, and the enzymes react with the oxygen, it turns darker in color.